mobiusml/mobius_on-premise_doc/source/error_codes.rst

        | Could be a problem with the library OpenCV/pil.
      - | The on-premise SDK supports jpg and png image formats.
        | Another possible solution is to verify that the image is not corrupted.
+   * - video_reading_error
+     - | Various possible causes.
+       | Often the error is caused because the video format is not supported.
+       | The SDK supports mov and mp4 as formats.
+     - | Please check the input file format.
    * - data_payload_required
      - | No data was provided or send request but no input data field was found.
      - | Please follow instructions from the documentation how to fill in data.